 Yes — fifty tons of fresh snow is trucked in each year for the sledding hill and snow play area along Main Street.
 Wristbands are required for sledding and are free with online pre-registration.

-The Tree Lighting Ceremony starts at 6:00 PM, run as a 30-minute program with 250 local students and a mayor-led countdown.
-Santa visits start at 7:00 PM in front of the Culver Studios mansion.
+The Tree Lighting Ceremony starts in the evening, run as a 30-minute program with 250 local students and a mayor-led countdown.
+Santa visits begin afterward in front of the Culver Studios mansion.

 The Culver City Town Plaza garage at 9400 Culver Boulevard is the closest.
 Surrounding side streets and the lots near the Culver Steps and the Culver Hotel also work; expect to walk in a few blocks since Main Street is closed.